lcnetdev/marc2bibframe2/README.md

   `http://id.loc.gov/vocabulary/organizations/dlc`.
 This will be empty by default, resulting in no source property being defined.

+- `pGenerationDatestamp` - a value to be used as the datestamp for the bf:generationProcess property for the Work AdminMetadata.
+Defaults to the current date/time if the EXSLT `date:date-time()` function is available, otherwise defaults to an empty string.

 - `serialization` - the RDF serialization to be used for output.
 Currently only `rdfxml` is supported (the default).